-The paper most closely related to ours is by Lee et al. [?], who also study how to render sampling more secure in case of unreliable dataplanes.
-However, their system focussed on drop and loop-based attacks.
-Our parallelizable detection algorithm is not limited to drops and does not require loops to manifest to detect injection based attacks.
-Moreover, our detection algorithm does not rely on every node to report a key to identify the expected packet trajectory (traversal).
+However, none of the approaches discussed above can be used to efficiently detect the adversarial attacks in the dataplane considered in this paper.
+In this regard, the paper most closely related to ours is by Lee et al. [14], who also study how to render sampling more secure in case of unreliable dataplanes, and who proposed a clever redundant sampling scheme, however, focusing only on drop and loop-based attacks.
+Our parallelizable detection algorithm in contrast is not limited to drops and does not require loops to manifest to detect injection based attacks.
+Furthermore, our detection algorithm does not rely on every node to report a key to identify the expected packet trajectory (traversal).
 Instead, we use the topology and policies available at the controller to compute the requirements of a sample.
 The detection algorithm proposed by us is on a per-packet granularity rather than an aggregation of trajectories and counters.
-We formally and empirically analyze our detection algorithm guarantees under various misbehaviors: DoS, injections, mirroring, rerouting, collusion or modifications of headers and/or payloads.
-We consider more generalized policies and also defend from attacks against the system components themselves.
+We formally and empirically analyze our detection algorithm guarantees under various misbehaviors: denial-of-service, injections, mirroring, rerouting, collusion or modifications of headers and/or payloads.
+Moreover, we consider more generalized policies and also defend from attacks against the system components themselves.